Terms and Conditions FlightLife Kruger

 Art.
 2 Offer and conclusion of contract

 All offers from FlightLife are always non-binding.
 All orders are binding and can not be canceled (see also Art.
 7, returns of goods).
-Contracts and other agreements become binding only upon written confirmation by FlightLife.

 Art.
 3 Delivery times, delayed delivery and non-delivery

 Warehouse items are delivered immediately to the buyer.
 The estimated delivery date for items that are not immediately available will be communicated to the buyer in an appropriate form.
-FlightLife makes every effort to comply with the delivery deadlines it has specified, but can not assume any liability for this, as FlightLife itself depends on the appointment details of its suppliers.
+FlightLife makes every effort to adhere to the delivery deadlines it has specified, but can not assume any liability for this, as FlightLife itself depends on the appointment details of its suppliers.
 The deadlines specified by FlightLife are non-binding and to be understood as average delivery times.
-If an order is delivered outside of the specified deadlines, there is no claim for damages.
+If an order is delivered outside the specified deadlines, there is no claim for damages.

 FlightLife reserves the right to deliver the goods only on prepayment in case of suspected fraud.